porras/duct/README.md

 ### Using Duct in shebangs

 Under Unix-like operating systems, you can instruct the program loader to use Duct to run your script.
-Just put the following [shebang](http://en.wikipedia.org/wiki/Shebang_(Unix)) in the first line of your script:
+Just put the following [shebang](http://en.wikipedia.org/wiki/Shebang_(Unix)) in the first line of your script (the `# ruby` comment is needed because of something explained [here](http://devoh.com/blog/2012/11/local-environment-variables)):

 ```ruby
 #!/usr/bin/env duct # ruby